RahulModak74/mw-framework/README.md

 # Modak-Walawalkar (M-W) Framework
 ## Physics-Constrained Geometric Learning for Computational Physics - THINK MANIFOLDS
+## Pl see file MW_Framework_Quantum_Vision.pdf to understand end to end vision of MW framework.
+Doing Quantum computing on Classical Hardware is end goal.

 We want to help people migrate from traditional thinking which is in terms of PDEs, identify domain - define and solve complex PDEs for hours- create risk measures for the domain - silo approach.